Best ways to invest £200 per month

 Saving £200 a month is a manageable saving commitment for many people, particularly for a couple.
-It may mean skipping a few takeaways or the morning latte, but it can put you on a firmer financial footing.
+It may mean skipping a few takeaways or the odd morning latte, but it can put you on a firmer financial footing.

 If you put £200 in the market each month, you are investing at a range of price points.
-One month, you may buy when the market is high, and you’ll get less for your money, but the next month you’ll buy when the market is lower and you’ll get more.
+One month, you may buy when the market is high, and you’ll get less for your money, but the next month, you’ll buy when the market is lower, and you’ll get more.
 The technical name for this is “pound-cost averaging“, but in reality, it is just “smoothing” the price at which you buy to give you a more consistent return on your investments.
 It’s a good idea and also allows you to invest in areas with higher volatility, such as smaller companies or emerging markets.

 When you are trying to grow your wealth, compounding is your best friend.
-A neat way to illustrate it is through the famous parable of the Indian King who grants his servant any wish.
+A neat way to illustrate it is through the famous parable of the Indian King, who grants his servant any wish.
 The servant requests a single grain of rice, places it on a chessboard and asks the king to double it every day until the board is full.
-The king grants the wish, not realising that by square 64 he’s giving up 18,446 trillion grains of rice.
+The king grants the wish, not realising that by square 64, he’s giving up 18,446 trillion grains of rice.

-OK, no-one is about to turn your £200 of investment into £18,446 trillion.
+OK, no one is about to turn your £200 of investment into £18,446 trillion.
 However, it illustrates the principle of compounding.
-If your investment is £2,000 one year and grows 5%, you have £2,100.
+If your investment is £2,000 for one year and grows 5%, you have £2,100.
 If that grows 5%, you don’t make another £100, but £2,100 x 5% = £2,205.
 Over a number of years, this “growth on growth” becomes increasingly important.

 This is why it is important to reinvest any income generated by your investments – interest or dividends.
 This income is added to the overall pot and helps accelerate the growth.
 If you choose “accumulation” units when you buy, this happens automatically.

 The same effect works in the opposite direction for the costs of investment.
 Anything you pay for your investment detracts from its long-term growth, so watch what you pay.
 This is particularly important with regular savings.
 Some investment platforms will charge you a transaction fee every time you invest.
-If you are only investing £200 and it costs £15 as a transaction fee, that’s taking a significant chunk out of your savings – the equivalent of 7.5% a month.
+If you only invest £200 and it costs £15 as a transaction fee, that’s taking a significant chunk out of your savings – the equivalent of 7.5% a month.

 There is a range of costs involved in investment.
 You may pay transaction fees, platform fees (which are often charged as a percentage of the investments you hold on the platform), plus a fee for the underlying investment.
 The key is to know what you’re paying and the drag it exerts on your investment.
-Ideally, you should keep the ongoing costs of your investments to 1% or lower.
+Ideally, you should keep the ongoing costs of your investments at 1% or lower.

 Exchange-traded funds (ETFs) can be a good way to keep the costs of the underlying investments low.
 It is possible to buy an S&P 500 tracker, for example, for less than 0.1%.
 If you’re investing £200 a month, an ETF on one of the major world indices – MSCI World, S&P 500, FTSE All Share – is a good place to start.